APL8024 : Landscape Architecture Studio 4: Design with Plants and Ecological Greenspace Management.

 Long term maintenance and management of greenspace.

 Students will also go on short guided walks around the campus, looking at examples of planting.
-There will be a day visit to a nursery and/or a botanic garden.
+There will be a day visit to a nursery and/or an experimental garden.

-Students will also complete a planting design exercise, accompanied by a short written statement on landscape management intent and a calculation of the carbon absorption of their proposals.
+Students will also complete a planting design exercise, accompanied by a short written statement on landscape management intent and a calculation of Biodiversity Net Gain of their proposals.

 Teaching Methods